mathew-tran/IdleCity/README.md

 # IdleCity
 ![image](image.png)

+# How to play
+- Place down a factory for a `Peeple` to work in
+- During `Work hours` Peeple will work, gaining resources
+- As you gain more resources, you will be able to buy things like houses and more factories!

 # About
 - This game is an open source idle city builder game.
 I plan it to be a mix between sim city and an idle game
 - The idea is you have `Peeple` and you can make them work, making them work produces resources, resources can be towards upgrades and new buildings.
 So on and so forth.